Walker & Dunlop (WD)

 7. Tangible Book Value Per Share (TBVPS)

-Over the next 12 months, Consensus estimates call for Walker & Dunlop’s TBVPS to grow by 9.4% to $24.61, decent growth rate.
+Over the next 12 months, Consensus estimates call for Walker & Dunlop’s TBVPS to grow by 16.6% to $25.31, solid growth rate.

 8. Return on Equity

-Over the last five years, Walker & Dunlop has averaged an ROE of 11.1%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This is a bright spot for Walker & Dunlop.
+Over the last five years, Walker & Dunlop has averaged an ROE of 9.5%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

-9. Key Takeaways from Walker & Dunlop’s Q3 Results
+9. Key Takeaways from Walker & Dunlop’s Q4 Results

 10. Is Now The Time To Buy Walker & Dunlop?

-Walker & Dunlop’s business quality ultimately falls short of our standards.
-First off, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while its estimated net interest income growth for the next 12 months is great, the downside is its TBVPS has declined over the last five years.
+We see the value of companies driving economic growth, but in the case of Walker & Dunlop, we’re out.
+To begin with, its revenue growth was weak over the last five years.
+While its estimated net interest income growth for the next 12 months is great, the downside is its TBVPS has declined over the last five years.
 On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.